top of page

 • Demonstrates bizarre, sophisticated, or unusual sexual knowledge or behavior

-• Becomes pregnant or contracts a sexually transmitted disease, particularly if under age 14
+• Becomes pregnant or contracts a sexually transmitted disease, particularly in under the age of 14

 • Attaches very quickly to strangers or new adults in their environment